MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

     ![image](../media/AZ-104-strorage-mount.png)

-3. If this is the first time you are starting **Cloud Shell** and you are presented with the **You have no storage mounted** message, select the subscription you are using in this lab, and click **Show Advanced Settings**
+3. If this is the first time you are starting **Cloud Shell** and you are presented with the **You have no storage mounted** message, select the subscription you are using in this lab, and click **Show Advanced Settings**.

 4. Under **Advanced Settings**, you need to select an existing resource group from the **Resource group** dropdown and give the name as **str<inject key="DeploymentID" enableCopy="false" />** under the **Storage Account** section, and under the **File share** section give the name as **fs<inject key="DeploymentID" enableCopy="false" />** as shown in the below image.